Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

             node12       : BOOTED
             ```

-            >__NOTE:__ We need to wait at this step till all nodes report status as "BOOTED".
-Now the ports to all the NCNs can be enabled on switches.
+            Repeat this step until all nodes report their status as `BOOTED`.
+At this point, all ports to the NCNs should be enabled on the switches.

-         1. Create a Bond Network
+         1. Create a bond network.

 ## Import CSM tarball